WSRO

-WSRO (650 AM HD Radio) is a radio station that is silent.
-Licensed to Ashland, Massachusetts, it serves the MetroWest area.
-The station is owned by Alex Langer.
-WSRO also operates translator station W271CU (102.1 FM) in Framingham.
+WSRO (650 HD Radio) was a radio station with a digital-only transmission on a standard AM band frequency.
+Licensed to Ashland, Massachusetts, it served the MetroWest area.
+The station was owned by Alex Langer, through Langer Broadcasting Group, LLC.
+WSRO also operated translator station W271CU (102.1 FM) in Framingham.

 Rooted in a station in Peterborough, New Hampshire, WSCV (later WMDK and WRPT), that operated from 1970 to 1991, the WRPT license was moved to Ashland in 1997.
 Initially relaunching as a talk station, the station later moved to religious programming, before spending much of the 2000s and 2010s as a Portuguese station for Framingham's Brazilian community.
 After the station ended its Brazilian programming and went silent in 2020 due to financial problems, it became a jazz station.
 It converted from analog to digital-only operations in 2021, and moved to a classical music format in 2022, before again going silent in 2023 following Langer's death.
+It briefly returned to the air in 2024, but by 2025 had ceased operations for good.